 Check back on the site as more locations get added.
 In the meantime, let me know if you notice something that's missing.

 PS: There are lots of other projects worth checking out on this thread.
 Bill Rankin and Rebecca Solnit have made beautiful maps.
 James Bridle has done pioneering work around landscapes and the drone's-eye view.
 Mishka Henner has examined Military Outposts and Dutch Landscapes.
-If you're curious about the geography of secrecy, I would highly recommend Trevor Paglen's Blank Spots on the Map.
+And if you're curious about the geography of secrecy, I would highly recommend Trevor Paglen's Blank Spots on the Map.
 I return to it often.